metal-stack-cloud/cli/docs/metal_cluster_update.md

-      --maintenance-minute uint32       minute in which cluster maintenance is allowed to take place --maintenance-timezone string     timezone used for the maintenance time window (default "Local") -p, --project string                  project of the cluster --skip-security-prompts           skips security prompt for bulk operations --timestamps                      when used with --file (bulk operation): prints timestamps in-between the operations
+      --maintenance-minute uint32       minute in which cluster maintenance is allowed to take place --maintenance-timezone string     timezone used for the maintenance time window (default "Local") -p, --project string                  project of the cluster --remove-worker-group             if set the selected worker group is being removed --skip-security-prompts           skips security prompt for bulk operations --timestamps                      when used with --file (bulk operation): prints timestamps in-between the operations --worker-group string             the name of the worker group to add, update or remove --worker-max uint32               the maximum amount of worker nodes of the worker group (default 3) --worker-max-surge uint32         the maximum amount of new worker nodes added to the worker group during a rolling update (default 1)
+      --worker-max-unavailable uint32   the maximum amount of worker nodes removed from the worker group during a rolling update
+      --worker-min uint32               the minimum amount of worker nodes of the worker group (default 1) --worker-type string              the worker type of the initial worker group
 ```

 ### Options inherited from parent commands